skorulis/torn-scripts/tutorials/tutorial1.md

 })();
 ```

 At this point everything should work and you can now buy items 50% faster.
+But there's a few potential problems here.
+What happens if we click the buy button multiple times before it registers?